What Are The Two Types Of Succession

 Planned Succession

 Planned succession is a proactive and structured approach to identifying and developing future leaders within an organization or family.
-It involves a deliberate process of assessing talent, providing training and mentorship, and creating a roadmap for the transition of leadership.
+In practice, it involves a deliberate process of assessing talent, providing training and mentorship, and creating a roadmap for the transition of leadership.
 This type of succession is characterized by foresight, preparation, and a commitment to ensuring a smooth and orderly transfer of power.

-The foundation of planned succession lies in a robust talent management system.
+The foundation of planned succession lies in a dependable talent management system.
 Organizations must first identify the critical roles that require succession planning, typically those at the executive or senior management level.
-Next, they assess the potential of existing employees to fill these roles, evaluating their skills, experience, and leadership qualities.
+Worth adding: next, they assess the potential of existing employees to fill these roles, evaluating their skills, experience, and leadership qualities.
 This assessment often involves performance reviews, 360-degree feedback, and psychometric testing.
 Once potential successors are identified, they are provided with targeted development opportunities to enhance their readiness for future leadership positions.

 Development programs for potential successors often include mentorship from current leaders, participation in leadership training programs, and exposure to different areas of the organization.
 Mentorship provides invaluable guidance and support, allowing successors to learn from the experience of seasoned leaders.
+To build on this, planned succession often includes a defined timeline for the transition of leadership, ensuring that the process is orderly and transparent.
 Leadership training programs equip successors with the skills and knowledge they need to effectively manage teams, make strategic decisions, and drive organizational performance.
-Exposure to different areas of the organization broadens their understanding of the business and allows them to build relationships with key stakeholders.
-Furthermore, planned succession often includes a defined timeline for the transition of leadership, ensuring that the process is orderly and transparent.
+On top of that, exposure to different areas of the organization broadens their understanding of the business and allows them to build relationships with key stakeholders.
 This timeline allows successors to gradually assume more responsibilities, while also providing current leaders with the opportunity to mentor and guide them.

 The advantages of planned succession are numerous.
 It minimizes disruption caused by leadership transitions, ensures continuity of operations, and fosters employee morale.
 By identifying and developing internal talent, organizations can reduce their reliance on external recruitment, which can be costly and time-consuming.
 Planned succession also demonstrates a commitment to employee growth and development, which can attract and retain top talent.
-Ultimately, planned succession contributes to long-term organizational success by ensuring that the right people are in the right roles at the right time.
+When all is said and done, planned succession contributes to long-term organizational success by ensuring that the right people are in the right roles at the right time.

 Unplanned Succession